Merck/Halyard/docs/tools.md

-                                        the document, default is 'l' -b,--batch-size <batch_size>           Number of literals sent to Elasticsearch for indexing in one batch (default is 100000) Default index mapping is:
+                                        the document, default is 'l' -b,--batch-size <batch_size>           Number of literals sent to Elasticsearch for indexing in one batch (default is 100000) -g,--named-graph <named_graph>         Optional restrict indexing to the given named graph only Default index mapping is:
  {
      "mappings" : {